 Neonatal Intensive Care Units

 The Neonatal Intensive Care Units (NICU) at NewYork-Presbyterian Hospital are among the busiest and most highly regarded units in the country.
 We have attained the highest recognition possible in neonatal intensive care, reserved for centers caring for the smallest and sickest newborns.
 Our NICUs use the latest technology and therapies available to offer critically ill newborns the best chance for survival and good quality of life.
+Our state-of-the-art infant cardiac intensive care unit, the first of its kind in the United States, is dedicated solely to the cardiac care of infants up to three months old.

 A Team Approach with Exceptional Experience: We have a dedicated staff of neonatologists, neonatal nurses, and nurse practitioners, respiratory therapists, psychologists, social workers, nutritionists, and pharmacists.
 Together they care for many critically ill infants each year with a variety of life-threatening problems, including extreme prematurity, respiratory failure, gastrointestinal disorders, congenital abnormalities (disorders present at birth), and congenital heart disease and other conditions that may require surgery.